IBM-Bluemix-Docs/mass-data-migration/move-data.md

 {:preview: .preview}
 {:term: .term}

-# Moving migrated data to other storage solutionss
+# Moving migrated data to other storage solutions
 {: #move-data-from-cos}

 Depending on your workload requirements, you might need to move your migrated data from Cloud Object Storage to a different cloud storage solution, such as [File Storage](https://{DomainName}/catalog/infrastructure/file-storage) or [Block Storage](https://{DomainName}/catalog/infrastructure/block-storage).